What is Chadar Trek?

 The river flowed with full rage alongside.
 The Chadar formation was fairly narrow in most places.
 By then, everyone had a bit more grip on the walk, and the number of falls had reduced significantly.

-That day, Anas and I walked together for most of the distance, and we took turns to do this:
+That day, Anas and I walked together for most of the distance, and we took turns doing this:

 Four or five kilometers before Nerak, we chanced upon some snow and a fun idea that turned into a sorry situation at an alarming rate.